Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Related Work

-In \cite{wang2020explainable}, Wang et al. aimed to explain the internal operations of ML-based NIDS.
+While the previous papers aimed to address the common feature set limitations faced by NIDS datasets, papers such as \cite{wang2020explainable} focused on explaining the internal operations of ML-based NIDS.
 The experimental methodology utilised the SHAP technique to interpret the decisions of the NIDS.
 To their knowledge, this is the first paper in the intrusion detection field to utilise the SHAP method in the understanding of the judgement and structure of the NIDS.
 The paper also explored the differences in interpretation between a binary- and multi-class classifier.
-The paper used a Deep Feed Forward (DFF) with a ReLU activation function.
+The authors utilised a Deep Feed Forward (DFF) neural network with a ReLU activation function.
 The classifiers achieved an F1 score of 0.807 and 0.792 in binary- and multi-class experiments.
-However, the detection performance achieved by the model is weak and the utilised single dataset, i.e. NSL-KDD dataset in the experiment, has no significant value in representing modern network attacks due to its old age \cite{8672520}.
+However, the detection performance achieved by the model is lacking and the utilised single dataset, i.e., NSL-KDD dataset in the experiment, does not include or reflect the latest network threats and attacks which are commonly reported nowadays \cite{8672520}.
 The paper used a single attack class by selecting a random 100 samples of 'Neptune' attacks for the local explanation phase.
-The classifiers utilised different features to reach their prediction.
+The classifiers utilise different features to each other in their decision-making process.
 Finally, the top 20 important features for each attack type used in the global explanation are listed and comprehensively analysed via related works in the paper.